N0N0CE/Smooth-Mouse/README.md

 activate_key_code (some code number*) Define the keyboard key that will act as the smooth button.

-decay_factor (between 0 and <1) Define the decay strengh.
+decay_factor (between 0 and <1) Define the decay strength.
 0 would be no smoothing, near 1 would be a very strong one.
-Pratical values are around 0.9
+Practical values are around 0.9

-(*) To find the key or button code, press it when the program is running, it should be ouputed to the console window.
+(*) To find the key or button code, press it when the program is running, it should be ouput to the console window.

 ## Notes:

 The Interception driver is a low level driver, please evaluate the security vulnerabilities it could open for your use case.

-The mouse's syncing works by tracking a dummy directX window.
-(That was ChatGPT's sugestion) You must not close that window or minimize it if you want the smoothing to work.
+The mouse's syncing works by tracking a dummy DirectX window.
+(That was ChatGPT's suggestion) You must not close that window or minimize it if you want the smoothing to work.
 Full screen softwares shouldn't prevent this from working though.

-Please keep your parameters's value range correct, the program do not checks them.
+Please keep your parameters value range correct, the program do not checks them.

 Currently the smoothing will not be consistent if the refresh rate of the monitor is variable.